 The landfill is located in the NW 1/2 of the SE 1/4 of Section 6, Township 48 North, Range 25 West, approximately 4 miles west of the power plant in Marquette Township, Marquette County, Michigan.

 The landfill is permitted by the Michigan Department of Environmental Quality (MDEQ) under Construction Permit No. 0400 dated February 27, 2002, and the current Operating License.
 Figure 1 - Site Location Figure, shows the location of the landfill relative to the power plant and the City of Marquette, Michigan.
 Cell 1 of Landfill No. 3 was constructed in the 2003 construction season and placed into service on October 8, 2005.
 Cell 2 of Landfill No. 3 was constructed during the 2007 construction season and placed into service on October 10, 2008.
 The perimeter slopes of Cell 1 were closed during the 2014 construction season.

 GEI was retained to perform an annual inspection of the landfill in compliance with § 257.84(b) Annual inspections by a qualified professional engineer.
-The inspection was initially performed on November 16, 2017.
-A follow-up inspection was performed on December 1, 2017 after the snow cover melted.
-Copies of the site location figure, landfill inspection forms from 11/16 and 12/1, existing site conditions drawing, and inspection photo log are appended to this letter-report and constitute the entirety of the report.
+The inspection was performed on November 27, 2018.
+Copies of the site location figure, landfill inspection forms, existing site conditions drawing, and inspection photo log are appended to this letter-report and constitute the entirety of the report.